nrwl/nx/docs/fundamentals/full-stack-development.md

 }
 ```

-Finally, let's update the frontend and the backend to import the interface from the library.
+Finally, update the frontend and the backend to import the interface from the library.

 ```typescript
 import { Observable } from 'rxjs';